Isle of Wight Guru

 I would say that you would find it more difficult to explore the Isle of Wight without a car if you stay in the South Wight (Ventnor, St Lawrence) or the West Wight (Yarmouth, Brighstone, Freshwater).
 That side of the Island is quieter and (in my view) prettier with some unspoilt beaches and coastline but there are no trains and fewer buses.
 For example, if you wanted to travel from Freshwater Bay in the West Wight to Ryde in the East Wight it would take you 40 minutes in a car or about 90 minutes on a bus.

-Regarding cost, I've found that the buses are good value if you get a week's pass and travel as a group.
-They are more expensive if you buy individual journeys.
+Regarding cost, I've found that the buses are particularly good value if you travel as a group and pay for a week in advance.
 See our public transport guide for more waffle on this topic.

-Another thing to consider is that during the warmer months there are open top buses which provide a great way to see the Island on a sunny day.
+Another thing to consider is that during the warmer months there are open top buses that provide a great way to see the Island on a sunny day.
 From the top deck you get fantastic views on some routes.
 There's also a pre-recorded commentary.
-On a cold day it is akin to being locked in a freezer, so I would sit downstairs.
+On a cold day it is akin to being locked in a freezer, so I would sit downstairs or bring a hot water bottle.

 Q. Does the Isle of Wight have an airport?

 A. Yes, it has two...but it's pretty unlikely you will arrive by plane as they are more 'airfields' than 'airports'.
 They are in Sandown and Bembridge and both are for light aircraft.
-According to UK General Aviation, Sandown offers 'the best bacon rolls in the world of aviation', has a grass runway and only charges £10 for a plane to land - surely it's only a matter of time before Ryanair catch on and changes the airport's name to 'London Sandown Airport'?
+According to UK General Aviation, Sandown offers 'the best bacon rolls in the world of aviation', has a grass runway and only charges £20 for a small plane to land.
+Surely, it's only a matter of time before Ryanair catch on and changes the airport's name to 'London Sandown Airport'?

-The nearest large airport is Southampton which has flights to various European and UK cities such as Paris, Amsterdam and Edinburgh.
+The nearest large airport is Southampton, which has flights from various European and UK cities such as Paris, Amsterdam and Edinburgh.
 Bournemouth is the next nearest airport.

 Q. Which are the cleanest Isle of Wight beaches?

-My advice is to use the Safer Seas Service which is a free map and app provided by a charity called Surfers Against Sewage.
-It gives regularly updated advice on water quality at beaches on the Isle of Wight.
+The second thing that we look at is the Safer Seas Service, which is a free map and app provided by a charity called Surfers Against Sewage.
+It gives regular advices on water quality at beaches on the Isle of Wight.
+If it's been raining then there is a much higher chance of sewage being pumped into the sea.

 See our interactive beach map (or the simpler mobile version) for more information and pictures of Isle of Wight beaches.
 We've also got a guide to 'which is the best beach for...'